MarcJAndersen/rrdfqbcrnd0/README.md

 Developing
 ----------

-Here are the commands I use for developing (see also ggplot2 in references).
+Here are the commands I use for developing.
+The [ggplot2 development](http://cran.r-project.org/web/packages/ggplot2/vignettes/development.html) webpage also provides suggestions for development strategies.

-TIP: Using ESS it is easy to single step the lines.
+TIP: To single step line by line use ESS in emacs

-TIP: Using rstudy it is easy to single step the lines.
+TIP: To single step line by line use rstudio

 ```r
 library(devtools)